Power of 3

 Variations on a Ghanaian Theme

 As I often discuss in my lecture classes (Black American Music and Music and Social Justice) one aspect of being a Black American is that most of us do not have any specific sense of our African heritage.
 That is, beyond the generalities afforded me by DNA testing, I don’t know the village, town, or region my “great greats” hail from.
 That also means no knowledge of any specific cultural markers, products, or traditions.
 So, I latch on to what I can.
 One such cultural construct is the symbological system called Adinkra, associated with the Akan people of current-day Ghana.
-The symbol Gye Nyame symbol, the most often seen symbol, holds special significance to me as a Christian.
+Gye Nyame, the most often seen symbol, holds special significance to me as a Christian.
 It represents the omnipotence, omniscience, and immortality of God.
 The symbols on the poster I designed for this concert are all from the Adinkra system and the corresponding alphabet created by Charles M. Korankye, M.D.; they spell out “Power of 3.”

 Daniel Levitan, in researching (or perhaps just searching) sources for compositions, came across a recording of traditional Ghanaian drumming.
 He heard the master drummer play the pattern that would become the principal motif for this work.
 He recounted to me that he had a keen interest at the time in rhythm as an organizing element for composing and ran that rhythmic cell and its derivatives through a series of developmental techniques that have been with us since the time of J.S.
 Bach and before.
 He also employed tihai, a cadence from Indian classical music that involves repetition of a phrase three times, with specific gaps in between, in such a way that the phrase ends on “one.”
 There are also specific instructions for the performers towards exploiting (in a good way!) each instrument for nuance of expression.
 And, he purposed to write in such a way that the music would sound as if it were being created in the moment, rather than being read off of a page.